kuzzleio/documentation/src/api/1/controller-document/scroll/index.md

 ## Response

-Return a paginated search result set, with the following properties:
+Returns a paginated search result set, with the following properties:

 * `hits`: array of found documents.
 Each document has the following properties:
   * `_id`: document unique identifier